InAnYan/papers/PhysicsSolver/Paper.md

 collected from various sources such as [@ukr_ph_1], [@ukr_ph_2], and the Internet.
 We translated the Ukrainian variants to English.

-# DESCRIPTION OF THE PROGRAM
+# Description of the program

 ## Problem types